perlun/perlun.eu.org/_i18n/en/_posts/2021-06-02-rewriting-git-history-with-git-filter-branch.md

 and the repository exists.
 ```

-This error message is expected at this point.
+This error message is expected at this point; remember that we ran `git remote remove origin` before, to avoid pushing things by mistake?
 Let's add the remote and try again:

 ```
 $ git remote add origin git@github.com:perlun/ansible-roles.git